mysticfly/mysticfly/_posts/2019-08-09-getting-started.md

 $ bash tools/init
 ```

-> If you don't want to deploy your site on GitHub Pages, append option `--no-gh` at the end of the above command.
+> If you don't want to deploy your site on GitHub Pages, append option `--no-gh` at the end of the above command..
 {: .prompt-info }

 The above command will: